hotosm/docs/docs/dev-guide/repo-management/licensing.md

-- The distinction between the two is that AGPL is used for code distributed via a network (i.e. a website), whereas, GPL can be used for all other code (e.g. PyPi packages).
+- The distinction between the two is that AGPL is used for code distributed via a network (i.e. a website), whereas, GPL can be used for all other code (e.g. PyPi packages, compiled code).

 > Originally HOT was using BSD-2-Clause, which is more permissive
 > and not copyleft, meaning it is fully open but there is no protection